mrommel/Colony/README.md

 - [Defect] Coins in level 1&2

 ## Done
+- unit with type flag indicator and tribe (also neutral)
+- place sharks randomly
 - make start position finder more generic - place more cities
 - neutral cities
 - make new city icons with city name